How to Set up my Premiere Series DVR

 Click the picture to see it larger.

 SD composite video and audio connection: If you do not yet have an HDTV, you can connect your Premiere series box to a standard definition TV and use the classic standard definition TiVo menus.
-If you set up a broadband connection to the TiVo service, you can use TiVo Search to find and view TV shows, web downloads, Video on Demand selections, and music from providers such as Rhapsody and Pandora
+If you set up a broadband connection to the TiVo service, you can use TiVo Search to find and view TV shows, web downloads, Video on Demand selections, and music from providers such as Pandora.

 The following picture shows how to connect the composite cable, which carries standard-definition analog video and audio signals.
 Click the picture to see it larger.